Pagination: Multi-source Jobs API

-Overview
+## Overview

 General information about the pagination is listed in [Results Pagination](https://docs.coresignal.com/api-introduction/requests/elasticsearch-dsl/results-pagination) topic.

-Examples of pagination usage with cURL requests.
+<table data-card-size="large" data-view="cards"><thead><tr><th></th><th></th></tr></thead><tbody><tr><td><a href="#id-5dyok">Pagination using cURL requests</a></td><td>Examples of pagination usage with cURL requests.</td></tr></tbody></table>

-Using pagination in cURL requests
+## Using pagination in cURL requests <a href="#id-5dyok" id="id-5dyok"></a>

 This tutorial requires prior knowledge of how to compile and execute POST requests in Multi-source Jobs API.

-Use parameter x-next-page-after to retrieve a second page of IDs.
+Use parameter `x-next-page-after` to retrieve a second page of IDs.

 1. Navigate to the **Headers** section and click it:

-1. Find the following information: – x-next-page-afterx-total-pagesx-total-results
+2. Find the following information:\

-2. Add parameter ?after={x-next-page-after} to the POST request to see the next results page:
+3. Add parameter `?after={x-next-page-after}` to the POST request to see the next results page:

-3. Execute the request, and you will see the next page in the Body section:
+4. Execute the request, and you will see the next page in the **Body** section:

 [